akanadocs/docs-test/sp/database-maintenance.md

 ```

-Once satisfied with the script, you can set up a CRON job to execute it each night.
-For example, configuring CRON to execute at 1am each morning as follows:
+Once satisfied with the script, you can set up a cron job to execute it each night.
+For example, configuring cron to execute at 1am each morning as follows:

 ```
 # crontab -l